 Table 5.2.
-The yearly mean of the extra-terrestrial irradiance at various latitudes
+The yearly mean of total irradiance received by a horizontal plane located at the top of the atmosphere at various latitudes

 The equations above have been written for the total irradiance and irradiation.
 As there is no dependence of the solar angle and the solar zenithal angle with the wavelength, these equations are also valid for any wavelength and any spectral interval.